How do I perform common DBA tasks for Amazon RDS DB instances?

 - Killing an active session or query when using Amazon RDS for MySQL, Amazon Aurora MySQL, or MariaDB.

 - Switching online log files when using Amazon RDS for Oracle.

-If you receive a permission or privilege error message when executing a command or when modifying a DB instance, see the following engine-specific resources:
+If you receive a permission or privilege error message when running a command or when modifying a DB instance, see the following engine-specific resources: